cherifsid/3D-scene-reconstruction-using-camera-and-Lidar-from-KITTI-dataset/README.md

 In this project , it is a question of implementing the knowledge acquired on projective geometry.

-NOTE: Advanced knowledge in projective geometry is required to understand this project.

-For this i suggest This Youtube channel  <a href="https://www.youtube.com/@firstprinciplesofcomputerv3258">[First Principles of Computer Vision
+NOTE: if you have encountered any difficulties with projective geometry i suggest This Youtube channel  <a href="https://www.youtube.com/@firstprinciplesofcomputerv3258">[First Principles of Computer Vision
 ]</a>  to understand all computer vision and projective geometry bases.

 In this part we will use the transformations provided by the Kitti dataset : https://www.cvlibs.net/datasets/kitti/  to build a 3D model from cam and lidar information provided by KITTI dataset.